gurindernarang/AngularInterviewQuestions/README.md

 In AngularJS we have "ng-transclude" for the same.

+check this link for a POC of ng-content https://stackblitz.com/edit/angular-ivy-1pgb9z

 **ng-container:** What if we need to add ngIf and ngFor both on the same div??

 ```